 - to persist data in an event store using a Messenger handler or a custom data persister

-- to create projections in standard RDBMS (Postgres, MariaDB...) tables or views
+- to create projections in standard RDBMS (PostgreSQL, MariaDB...) tables or views

 - to map those projections with read-only Doctrine entity classes and to mark those classes with

-You can then benefit from the built-in Doctrine filters, sorting, pagination, auto-joins, etc provided by API Platform.
+You can then benefit from the built-in Doctrine filters, sorting, pagination, auto-joins and all of the extension points provided by API Platform.